fshafiee/laravel-once/README.md

 There's also the matter queue driver support.

-It seems to me that these two approaches are complementary to each other, addressing similar but different aspects of "effectively-once processing".
+It seems like these two approaches are complementary to each other, addressing similar but different aspects of "effectively-once processing".